shyrwinsia/blur-fb/README.md

 ### Chrome

 1. Download the [Blur FB Photos Chrome Extension](https://github.com/shyrwinsia/blur-fb-photos/archive/refs/heads/master.zip).
+2. Extract the file contents.
-2. Open Chrome and navigate to `chrome://extensions/`.
+3. Open Chrome and navigate to `chrome://extensions/`.
-3. Enable "Developer mode" in the top right corner.
+4. Enable "Developer mode" in the top right corner.
-4. Click on "Load unpacked" and select the directory where you downloaded the extension.
+5. Click on "Load unpacked" and select the directory where you extracted the extension.
-5. The Blur FB Photos icon should now appear in your browser toolbar.
+6. The Blur FB Photos icon should now appear in your browser toolbar.

 ### Firefox

 1. Download the [Blur FB Photos Firefox Add-on](https://github.com/shyrwinsia/blur-fb-photos/archive/refs/heads/master.zip).
+2. Extract the file contents.
-2. Open Firefox and navigate to `about:debugging`.
+3. Open Firefox and navigate to `about:debugging`.
-3. Click on "This Firefox" in the sidebar.
+4. Click on "This Firefox" in the sidebar.
-4. Click on "Load Temporary Add-on" and select the extension file.
+5. Click on "Load Temporary Add-on" and select the manifest.json file.
-5. The Blur FB Photos icon should now appear in your browser toolbar.
+6. The Blur FB Photos icon should now appear in your browser toolbar.

 ### Edge

 1. Download the [Blur FB Photos Edge Extension](https://github.com/shyrwinsia/blur-fb-photos/archive/refs/heads/master.zip).
+2. Extract the file contents.
-2. Open Edge and navigate to `edge://extensions/`.
+3. Open Edge and navigate to `edge://extensions/`.
-3. Enable "Developer mode" in the bottom left corner.
+4. Enable "Developer mode" in the bottom left corner.
-4. Click on "Load unpacked" and select the directory where you downloaded the extension.
+5. Click on "Load unpacked" and select the directory where you downloaded the extension.
-5. The Blur FB Photos icon should now appear in your browser toolbar.
+6. The Blur FB Photos icon should now appear in your browser toolbar.

 ## Usage